unil-lettres/tei-publisher/README.md

 On top of that, consider the [following issue](https://faq.teipublisher.com/general/proxy/).

+> Use cases are demonstrated at the end of this document.

 ## Restrict access to api.html

 In most cases, `api.html` is not useful in production.
 We recommend to restrict